Dundee Corporation Tramways: Successor company

 The system was publicly owned and operated by Dundee Corporation, which subsequently became the present Dundee City Council.
 When it closed, the trams were replaced by Dundee Corporation diesel buses.
 After local government reorganisation in 1975 the Dundee Corporation Transport Department was transferred to Tayside Regional Council.
 Following deregulation and privatisation, the successor company was Travel Dundee which was later rebranded as National Express Dundee and in 2015 as Xplore Dundee.

 Fleet

 Trams

 The following table shows some of the electric trams that were built for the Dundee Corporation system.
 Numbers are the original numbers applied to the cars, as the fleet was renumbered more than once.
 All of the remaining cars were rebuilt in the 1930s.
-The entire fleet was scrapped in 1956 after the system closed.
+The entire fleet was believed to be scrapped in 1956 after the system closed.
+However, in 2026 one of tramcars was rediscovered on an allotment, where it was believed to have been since the 1950s.
+It's number is unknown but it is thought to be one of the 1908 Milnes tramcars.
+It is planned to be displayed at the new Dundee Transport Museum, which is set to open in 2027.